my-devops-info/dragoneye/README.md

 # dragoneye
 dragoneye is a Python tool that is used to collect data about a cloud environment using the cloud provider's APIs.
-It is intended to function as component in other tools who have the need to collect data quickly, with high performance, and within API quotas.
+It is intended to function as component in other tools who have the need to collect data quickly (multi-threaded), or as a command line to collect a snapshot of a cloud account.

 dragoneye currently supports AWS (AssumeRole and AccessKey based collection) and Azure (with client secret).